cnvandev/dynamo/README.md

 and there you go.
 Look at that shit, it's beautiful.
 Just remember to pass the dictionary last and unpack it with the `**` and you're golden, pony boy.

+You can also construct and unpack the dict of keyword parameters yourself, and pass that to the end of a funciton like so:

+    print ul(
+        (whatever items you want in here),
+        **{
+            "class": "dropdown_menu",
+            "role": "menu",
+            "aria-labelledBy": "dropdownMenu",
+        }
+    )

+but that's a little messier.

 ## Formatting ##